Yigitkaganozturk/seven_segment_display_vhdl/README.md

 # seven_segment_display_vhdl
 Aim of this lab is to understand how to use 7 segment display on the Basys 3 FPGA board and design a digital circuit using 7 segment display.
 A design that can be show 4 different digits simultaneously should be made
+Aim of this lab is to understand how to use 7 segment display on the Basys 3 FPGA board and design a digital circuit using 7 segment display.
+A design that can be show 4 different digits simultaneously should be made.
+In this lab a design that can take 16 values from 4 different switches for each 4 digits is used.
+The 4 digit display shows each digit simultaneously according to given 16 switch inputs (4 switch for each 4 digit).